oliyh/angel-interceptor/README.md

                                               :provides [:account])] ...]]
 ```

-Angel Interceptor will then reorder your interceptors such that `increment-api-hits` will run immediately after `slack-auth` or `hipchat-auth`.
+Angel Interceptor will then reorder your interceptors such that `rate-limiter` will run immediately after `slack-auth` or `hipchat-auth`.

 ## Bugs